 There is a wide range of substances that are on the banned list, and while Apprentices are not expected to know them all, they must always ensure they check whether a substance is banned before use.

 It is important that Apprentices know the basic doping control procedures and they understand their responsibilities when selected for a drug test.
-For the full FA Doping Control and Procedural Guidelines please click on the link below.
+For the full FA Anti-Doping and Procedural Guidelines please click on the link below.